mash-up-kr/proof_Backend_Node/README.md

 docker-compose -f docker-compose.dev.yml up
 ```

-## Nestjs on Docker for Development
+## Nestjs on Docker for Production

 `.Dockerfile` is Production Dockerfile allows to build a production Docker image of the NestJS application.
 Amazon ECS uses this Docker image in task definitions to launch containers.